-The Right Care Series was commissioned by The Lancet in 2013 in response to the success of the Lown Institute’s Avoiding Avoidable Care conference in April 2012, the first major medical conference specifically addressing the issue of overuse, or unnecessary medical services.
+The project was a response to the success of the Lown Institute’s Avoiding Avoidable Care conference in April 2012, the first major medical conference specifically addressing the issue of overuse, or unnecessary medical services.
 Since then, overuse has become a major topic of scientific and policy discussion.
 The Lown Institute has now adopted the more comprehensive framework of “right care,” incorporating the problem of underuse, or failure to deliver needed care to patients, into a series of four papers about health care delivery around the world.
-These papers are the first effort to assess the global scope of overuse and underuse, and to put these twin failings of health care systems at the center of global health strategies.

 Inappropriate care is a widespread phenomenon.
 Doctors continue to underuse simple and inexpensive interventions, and to overuse ineffective but familiar, lucrative, or otherwise convenient services, despite potential patient harms.
 Meanwhile rising health costs are straining the budgets of families and governments globally, forcing health ministers and providers to focus on overuse.
 At the same time, underuse continues to plague both rich and poor countries.
 These two issues can affect the same country, the same health organization, the same hospital, and even the same patient.